-Rewarded for our initiatives, this past spring, the GCCD townhouse association received a grant worth $66,000 from the National Fish and Wildlife Foundation’s (NFWF) Chesapeake Bay Stewardship Fund to restore GCCD’s riparian buffer with native trees, meadow grasses and rain gardens or, in this field, hundreds of wildflowers.
+Rewarded for our initiatives, this past spring, the GCCD townhouse association received a grant worth $66,000 from the National Fish and Wildlife Foundation’s (NFWF) Chesapeake Bay Stewardship Fund to restore GCCD’s riparian buffer with native trees, meadow grasses, and rain or wildflower gardens.

-GCCD’s grant is part of Penn State Agriculture and Environment Center‘s initiative to “green the lower Susquehanna River,” where agriculture and housing developments are contributing to storm-water runoff and other pollutants.
-NFWF chose GCCD to model regenerative landscaping for urban and suburban communities throughout Lancaster County.
+GCCD’s grant is part of the Penn State Agriculture and Environment Center‘s initiative to “green the lower Susquehanna River,” where agriculture and housing developments have been contributing to storm-water runoff and other pollutants.
+NFWF chose GCCD to model regenerative landscaping for urban and suburban areas.

-Already GCCD was engaging in green lawn care with guidance from Dr. David Dobbins, Emeritus Professor of plant anatomy and development, morphology, and horticulture at Millersville University in Pennsylvania.
+Already GCCD was engaging in green lawn care with direction from Dr. David Dobbins, Emeritus Professor of plant anatomy and development, morphology, and horticulture at Millersville University in Pennsylvania.

-In July, during our second of three planning sessions, Kate and GCCD’s Penn State partners discussed how we’d restore our riparian buffer to prevent storm-water runoff and shade and help protect our fish.
-We considered the plant communities that would attract wildlife and improve the quality of water which flows from GCCD’s stream into the Susquehanna River, which flows into the Chesapeake Bay.
+In July, during our second of three planning sessions, Kate and GCCD’s Penn State partners discussed ways to restore our riparian buffer to prevent storm-water runoff and help shade and protect our fish.
+We considered plant communities that would attract wildlife and improve the quality of water that flows from GCCD’s stream into the Susquehanna River, which flows into the Chesapeake Bay.

-Today, GCCD is home to red foxes, great blue herons, pheasants, ducks, tree-climbing groundhogs, and more.
-Further greening of GCCD is expected to attract several varieties of salamanders, frogs, turtles, birds, and other animals.
+Today GCCD is home to red foxes, great blue herons, pheasants, ducks, tree-climbing groundhogs, and more.
+Greening all of GCCD is expected to draw several varieties of salamanders, frogs, turtles, birds, and other wildlife.

-In August, Brian Orland and other Penn State partners supplied architectural models for residents to use in designing GCCD’s plantings.
+In August Brian Orland and other Penn State partners gave residents architectural models to use to help design GCCD’s plantings.
 A refinement of residents’ designs will be planted this spring by LandStudies, an environmental planning and restoration firm.

-Neighbors share GCCD’s enthusiasm for restoring and building beautiful wild ecosystems that protect our environment and improve the quality of all life.
+GCCD’s neighbors share their enthusiasm for restoring and protecting wild ecosystems that will improve the quality of all life in their area.

-How are you preserving beautiful wild ecosystems and improving the quality of all life?
+How are you restoring and protecting the wild ecosystems that improve the quality of all life in your area?